 Copyright © 2018.
 Authors retain their copyright in the article.
-This is an open access article distributed under the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.
+This is an open access article distributed under the Creative Commons Attribution Licence which permits unrestricted use, distribution and reproduction in any medium, provided the original work is properly cited.

-The GOSLON Yardstick was developed in 19871 as a clinical tool to rate the dental arch relationships of patients with repaired complete UCLPs in the mixed dentition.
-An assumption was made that the GOSLON score would predict the degree of difficulty to correct a malocclusion in a patient with a UCLP.1,2 The GOSLON Yardstick uses a set of reference models to rate the degree of horizontal, transverse and the vertical inter-arch occlusal features present in standard dental models into one of five ordinal categories.
+The GOSLON yardstick was developed in 19871 as a clinical tool to rate the dental arch relationships of patients with repaired complete unilateral cleft lip and palate (UCLP) in the mixed dentition.
+An assumption was made that the GOSLON score would predict the degree of difficulty to correct a malocclusion in a patient with a UCLP.1,2 The GOSLON yardstick uses a set of reference models to rate the degree of horizontal, transverse and the vertical inter-arch occlusal features present in standard dental models into one of five ordinal categories.
 The degree of horizontal discrepancy is measured by the overjet and is regarded as the most important feature in the assessment.3 The score is considered to be a reflection of the degree of maxillary growth disturbance resulting from the primary cleft repair4 thereby influencing a patient’s dental arch relationship.5

 Despite its widespread use the accuracy of the GOSLON as a predictor of the need for growth completion orthognathic surgery is disputed.
-Suzuki found no correlation between GOSLON scores at 10 years of age and maxillofacial growth between 5 and 15 years of age.16 The aim of this paper was to assess how accurately a GOSLON score at 9 years of age predicted the need for growth completion orthognathic surgery as assessed by our unit’s clinical criteria for a patient with a UCLP.
+Suzuki found no correlation between GOSLON scores at age then and maxillofacial growth between five and age 15.16 The aim of this paper was to assess how accurately a GOSLON score at age nine predicted the need for growth completion orthognathic surgery as assessed by our unit’s clinical criteria for a patient with a UCLP.
 Patients considered for orthognathic surgery are referred to the unit’s multidisciplinary combined orthognathic clinic involving plastic and craniofacial, oral and maxillofacial, ear nose and throat surgeons, dental specialists (orthodontists, periodontists, prosthodontist and paediatric dentists), speech therapists, cleft specialist nursing and craniofacial scientists.
 The decision to recommend surgery is made after balancing potential risks and potential benefits for each individual patient.

 Materials and methods

-A review of a retrospective cohort of consecutively treated patients born with complete UCLP between 1982 and 1995, managed from birth to maturity by the Cleft Lip and Palate Unit at the Princess Margaret Hospital (PMH) for Children in Perth, Western Australia.
+A review of a retrospective cohort of consecutively treated patients born with complete UCLP between 1982 and 1995, managed from birth to maturity by CLP unit at the PMH.
 This was undertaken as part of extensive cleft audit undertaken by the PMH cleft unit (Approvals PMH Quality Activity 5806).

-All patients included in the study had study models taken at 9 years (+/- 3 months) and were subject to clinical review within the unit during adolescence and at growth completion.
-Patients with a diagnosed syndrome or incomplete 9 year old records were excluded from the study.
-Patients who had undergone orthodontic appliance therapy or alveolar bone grafting prior to the 9 year old dental models were also excluded as such interventions may positively influence the GOSLON Yardstick score.17 Sixty six patients fulfilled these criteria.
-From this cohort thirty eight patients who had an 18 year old lateral head x-ray that was suitable for analysis were subject to objective cephalometric appraisal for candidature for orthognathic surgery as proposed by Daskalogiannakis.
+All patients included in the study had study models taken at nine years (+/- 3 months) and were subject to clinical review within the unit during adolescence and at growth completion.
+Patients with a diagnosed syndrome or incomplete records from age nine were excluded from the study.
+Patients who had undergone orthodontic appliance therapy or alveolar bone grafting prior to having dental models at age nine were also excluded as such interventions may positively influence the GOSLON yardstick score.17 Sixty six patients fulfilled these criteria.
+From this cohort 38 patients who had had a lateral head x-ray at age 18 that was suitable for analysis were subject to objective cephalometric appraisal for candidature for orthognathic surgery as proposed by Daskalogiannakis.

-All UCLP patients born between 1982 and 1995 were identified from the database of the Cleft Lip and Palate Unit, PMH for Children, Perth, Western Australia.
+All UCLP patients born between 1982 and 1995 were identified from the database of the CLP unit, PMH.
 The year 1995 was chosen as the endpoint for data collection as these patients have now attained skeletal maturity.
 Examination of the clinical records, birth photographs and neonatal palatal impressions was performed to confirm all patients were born with non-syndromic complete UCLPs.

 Data collected included age at the time of lip and palate repair and the type of lip and palate repair.
 Patients were referred for consideration of orthognathic surgery when a patient had a malocclusion where achieving a positive overjet and overbite was beyond the scope of routine orthodontic correction or if the concave facial profile was of aesthetic concern to the patient.
 The final decision on a patient’s need for orthognathic surgery was made in a combined clinic setting where all involved clinicians provided input.
 Lateral cephalometric radiographs, clinical photographs, 3D surface scans (3DMD), dental study models, speech assessments and sleep studies were routinely reviewed as a part of the decision making process.
 Cephalometrics were reviewed as part of this assessment but the need for surgery was not based on a set of cephalometric criteria as reported by Daskalogiannakis.

-Two ‘raters’ experienced in the use of the GOSLON Yardstick rated the dental study models taken at 9 years of age.
+Two ‘raters’ experienced in the use of the GOSLON yardstick rated the dental study models taken at age nine.
 Raters were blinded to patient details and did not collaborate when scoring.
-The process was repeated 2 weeks later with the dental models reallocated in a randomised order.
+The process was repeated two weeks later with the dental models reallocated in a randomised order.